wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-digital-marketing-application-solution-overview.md

 Optimize your web app by scaling automatically with Autoscale, caching with Azure Redis Cache, running background tasks with WebJobs, and maintaining high availability with Azure Traffic Manager.

 The ability of Azure Websites to [scale up and out] is perfect for unpredictable workloads, which is the case with digital marketing campaigns.
-Scale out your web app manually through the <!-- deleted by customization [Azure preview portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin -->[Azure Management Portal](https://manage.windowsazure.cn/)<!-- keep by customization: end -->, programmatically through the [Service Management API] or [PowerShell scripting], or automatically through the Autoscale feature.
+Scale out your web app manually through the [Azure preview portal](https://manage.windowsazure.cn/), programmatically through the [Service Management API] or [PowerShell scripting], or automatically through the Autoscale feature.
 In the **Standard** tier, Autoscale enables you to scale out a web app automatically based on CPU utilization.
 This feature helps you maximize agility and minimize cost at the same time by scaling out the web app only when needed based on user activity.
 For best practices, see [Troy Hunt]'s [10 things I learned about rapidly scaling web apps with Azure].

 Make your web app more responsive with the [Azure Redis Cache].
 Use it to cache data from backend databases and other things such as the [ASP.NET session state] and [output cache].